-Open Google Sheets and launch the Amigo add-on from the sheet into which you want to fill the data.
-To connect to Amigo, click Extensions→Amigo: Data Imports and Exports→Connect.
+Open Google Sheets and launch the Amigo add-on to import Charles Schwab data to Google Sheets.
+Click Extensions→Amigo: Data Imports and Exports→Connect.

 You’ll be presented with a list of sources to connect to.
 Choose Custom API.

-Paste the endpoint URL in the API URL field.
+Paste the Schwab API endpoint URL in the API URL field.
 Do not include the apostrophes.
-(Likewise for the headers.)

 Key: X-RapidAPI-Host, Value: schwab.p.rapidapi.com

 Key: X-RapidAPI-Key, Value: YOUR_API_KEY

 Click the PREVIEW button to retrieve and preview the data to import to Google Sheets.
 Flatten and expand the nested datasets and delete the columns that are not required.
 Then click IMPORT.

 The data from Charles Schwab will be imported into Google Sheets in a moment.
 Below is a snippet of the imported data.